jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Lie #2: The sun is directly south at noon.

 Yeah, okay, but when is noon?
 Do you trust the government to tell you?
-They may mislead you by an hour or two.
+They may mislead you by an hour or more.
 Local solar noon may not come at 12:00 civil time.
 It varies with your longitudinal position within the time zone, and daylight saving time moves it an hour clockwise.
 Today my solar noon is at 13:42.